Select Page

 Why is it important?

 Under the policy of urban renewal, construction of NC Highway 147 (the Durham Freeway) in the 1960s effectively dismantled the once thriving Hayti community.
-According to a 2022 report published by the Urban Land Institute (ULI), the Fayetteville Street.
-Corridor, is a spine through the middle of Durham, and it’s Hayti District, the historical location of many of Durham’s Black businesses and the hub of Black economic activity.
+According to a 2022 report by the Urban Land Institute (ULI), the Fayetteville Street Corridor is a spine through the middle of Durham, and the Hayti District, the historical location of many of Durham’s Black-owned businesses and the hub of Black economic activity.
 The Fayetteville Street Corridor is a gateway that remains vital to the economic development of Durham and the preservation of Black history and culture.

 What have we been doing?